3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Hi There - I believe the Broadway Plan extends to 16th, and not beyond it.
 How would a development of this size be approved when it is beyond the boundaries of the plan?
 It does not feel like this development is being build with community revitalization in mind, rather the developer achieving maximum profit.
 Parking, Transit, Schools will all be impacted and are challenged to meet demand already.

-Robwg asked about 1 year ago
+Robwg asked almost 2 years ago

 This rezoning application is not being considered under the Broadway Plan, but rather the Moderate Income Rental Housing Pilot Program (MIRHPP), which provides incentives (including additional height and density) to encourage the construction of moderate income rental housing for projects where 100% of the residential floor area is secured rental housing and at least 20% of the residential floor area that is counted in the calculation of the floor space ratio is made available to moderate income households; earning between $30,000 and $80,000/ year.